Saccopharynx

 Saccopharynx is a genus of deep-sea eels with large mouths, distensible stomachs and long, scaleless bodies.
 Commonly, these fish are called gulpers or gulper eels.
 It is the only genus in the family Saccopharyngidae, and is part of the derived lineage of the "saccopharyngiforms," which includes other mid-water eel species.
 The name is from Latin saccus meaning "sack" and Greek φάρυγξ, pharynx.

-They are generally black in color, and can grow to lengths of 2 m (6.5 feet).
+They are generally black in color and can grow to lengths of 2 m (6.5 feet).
 They have been found at depths of 1,800 m, and are known to inhabit the eastern and western Atlantic Ocean and the Gulf Stream.
 Their tails are tipped by a luminous, bulb-shaped organ.
 The exact purpose of this organ is unknown, although it is most likely used as a lure, similar to the esca of anglerfish.
+The Saccopharynx diet mostly consists of crustaceans and smaller fish.
+It has a stretchy stomach that can hold large meals, which is very useful in the deep sea, where food is hard to come by.

 Species

 The genus has ten recognized species: